ImpisQ/syncr0-drive/README.md

 ### Content

-- The text and content of the Syncro-Drive website is
+- The text and narrative of the Syncro-Drive website is created by the author
--
+- The About Us narrative is borrowed fr4om a personal experience.
 - The icons in the footer were taken from [Font Awesome](https://fontawesome.com/)
+- Fonts have been taken from [Google Fonts:](https://fonts.google.com/).

 ### Media